25/09/2025- 05/01/2026 (Week 1 - Week 15)

 Pricillia both worked as efficiently as possible to finish the app

 design for the restaurant side in the tablet device.
-Then, we refined our final slides.
+Then, we refined

 User Persona: